Skip to content

 Exterior renovation in Shingle Springs

-Shingle Springs is a rural El Dorado County community along Highway 50 between Cameron Park and Placerville — oak-woodland acreage homes, ranchettes, and equestrian properties spread across the western Sierra foothills.
-It sits in genuine wildfire country, and for most Shingle Springs homeowners an exterior project is a property-hardening decision.
+Shingle Springs is a rural El Dorado County community along Highway 50 between Cameron Park and Placerville: oak-woodland acreage homes, ranchettes, and equestrian properties spread across the western Sierra foothills.
+It sits in genuine wildfire country, and for most Shingle Springs homeowners an exterior project is a property-hardening decision first and a cosmetic one second.

 Considering an exterior project in Shingle Springs?